Mr Blobby: Origins

 Mr Blobby first appeared in 1992 in the 'Gotcha' segment of the second series of Noel's House Party, in which celebrities were caught out in a Candid Camera style prank.
-Mr Blobby was presented to the celebrities as if he were a real and established children's television character, in order to record a feature about the guests' professions - in reality, the setup was completely fictitious, and the character of Mr Blobby, portrayed by Barry Killerby in a costume created by artist Joshua Snow, focused on acting childishly and unprofessionally, to irritate the celebrities taking part.
-After the conclusion of the second series, the character was made a regular feature of the programme.
+Mr Blobby was presented to the celebrities as if he were a real and established children's television character, in order to record a feature about the guests' professions, with the character of Mr Blobby ostensibly portrayed by Barry Killerby in a costume created by artist Joshua Snow.
+In reality, the setup was completely fictitious; while camera rehearsals would take place with a partly-costumed Killerby, Noel Edmonds would secretly don the full costume for the supposed recording session, and would focus on acting childishly and unprofessionally to irritate the celebrities taking part, before Edmonds revealed the prank by unmasking himself in front of the celebrity.
+After the conclusion of the second series, the character was made a regular feature of the programme, with Killerby now playing him full-time.

 Through Noel's House Party, Mr Blobby was seen in short comedy sketches, 'guest-appearing' on other TV programmes.
 Examples include Lovejoy, where he unintentionally broke antique furniture, and Keeping Up Appearances, where he was seen paying an impromptu visit to Hyacinth and Richard Bucket, disrupting their kitchen.
 Mr Blobby was dropped from Noel's House Party for its final series, but was brought back for the programme's final episode.